R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/03-certificate-lifecycle.md

-# 03 — Certificate of Analysis Lifecycle
+# 03_Certificate of Analysis Lifecycle

-> How I automated the generation, routing, and digital signing of ~70 certificates per month — replacing a manual loop of Excel templates, email chains, and physical signatures.
+> How I automated the generation, routing, and digital signing of ~70 certificates per month.
+Replacing a manual loop of Excel templates, email chains, and physical signatures.

 ## The problem

-Every production order that ships to a customer needs a Certificate of Analysis (CoA) — a document that proves the product meets its specifications.
+Every production order that ships to a customer needs a Certificate of Analysis (CoA) a document that proves the product meets its specifications.
 At EQUIMSA, producing one certificate looked like this:

 1. **A chemist opens a blank Excel template**
 2. **Manually copies test results** from the lab Excel files into the template